 Mirepoix

-- Carrots, celery and onions are sautéed in olive oil over low heat to help provide a fragrant flavor base for the pot roast.
+- Carrots, celery, and onions are sautéed in olive oil over low heat to help provide a fragrant flavor base for the pot roast.

 Broth Ingredients

 - Red wine is used to deglaze the pan.
 It also adds a richness that helps really deepen the flavor of the pot roast.
-During the deglazing process, the wine is simmered until it reaches a syrupy consistency so all the alcohol evaporates.
+During the deglazing process, the wine is simmered until it reaches a syrupy consistency, so all the alcohol evaporates.
 If you prefer not to use red wine, substitute the 2 cups of wine with 1 cup of balsamic vinegar and 1 cup of beef or chicken stock.

 - Tomato paste and flour are browned in this recipe to add more explosive meaty flavor to the gravy.
+You can also use corn starch instead of flour in this recipe.

 - Mustard adds a tangy, acidic flavor that brings out the umami flavor in this recipe.

-- Sugar helps brightens the overall flavors.
+- Sugar helps brighten the overall flavors.

 Vegetables and herbs